altayaydemir/altay-dot-wtf/data/blog/how-do-I-read.md

 7. Finish the book.
 8. Now I have to go through it again because the note-taking part left behind.

-Learning through repetition might be a good idea, but that was a bit dull and easy to give up.
+Learning through repetition is a good idea.
+But that was a bit dull and easy to give up.

 The best-case outcome of this approach: